LappleApple/awesome-leading-and-managing/Meetings-and-Time-Management.md

 ## Meetings and Time Management

 ### Meetings
-- [6 Steps to Running the Perfect 30-Minute Meeting](https://opensource.com/open-organization/16/2/6-steps-running-perfect-30-minute-meeting) - by Jimmy Sjölund.
-Takeaways: People tend to "default" to 60-minute meetings, but most meetings rarely require this much time.
-Sjölund offers six suggestions for trimming meetings to a more managemable and appropriate length while simulatenously making them more effective.

 - [Declutter Your Meetings and Create Minimum Viable Meetings](https://zenkara.wordpress.com/2015/09/21/declutter-your-meetings-and-create-minimum-viable-meetings/) - by Zenkara.
 Takeaway: Run Minimum Viable Meetings, which include the absolute fewest participants with only critical topics for meeting objectives.
 "Schedule the fewest meetings possible and as early as possible; have the result and outcome that you are satisfied with."